 How did you find the application process?

 The application process was definitely long, but I found that it was largely very well explained on both the College and university websites.
-I applied before they brought in admissions assessments, so (as a UK student) beyond the UCAS form and additional questionnaire(s), I only had interviews.
+I applied before they brought in admissions tests, so (as a UK student) beyond the UCAS form and additional form, I only had interviews.
 Both of these were in December, and they weren’t easy!
 The interviewers were all friendly but they definitely pushed me to the limits of my knowledge and beyond – constantly providing new information and then prompting me down different paths of questioning.
 It was a completely unique experience, and like many applicants, when I left I was completely convinced that I had ‘failed’ – it’s a really tough idea to get your head around that they want to push you to the point where you don’t know the answer anymore.
 They just don't find out what you can do by asking questions that you can answer without thinking.
 The interviews are designed to be like supervisions (the main way in which we are taught outside of lectures) so they are largely trying to find out whether you can learn in that environment and how you adapt to unfamiliar knowledge – how do you respond when you have to say ‘I don’t know’.

 What advice would you give sixth formers considering an application for Natural Sciences?